Grading System

 A student who has been dismissed from Tri-C must petition for academic readmission.
 The first time a student has been academically dismissed from Tri-C, they will not be permitted to enroll for the next semester.
 A student dismissed for a second or subsequent time will not be permitted to enroll for two semesters.

 A Petition for Readmission form must be submitted at least 3 business days prior to the start of the semester.
-Forms can be obtained from an Enrollment Center or counseling office.
+Forms can be obtained from an Admissions & Financial Services office or a Counseling office.

 Upon readmission after academic dismissal, students must: